 It is not necessary that an object pass though each release level.
 For example, a prototype approved drawing or model may go from prototype release to release for fabrication without proceeding through final design if it is determined that the prototype will become the first production article.
 However, should this occur, the prototype drawing or model will need to be converted to a release for fabrication drawing with its own unique (and different) drawing number as a Revision 0 drawing or model.
 Each Pro/INTRALINK folder will have a predefined set of release procedures that identifies who can approve an object to allow it to pass to the next release level.
 On the NCSX project the WBS Manager or Cognizant Engineer directly involved with the component design process will determine when a model or drawing should be proposed for promotion and whether the full release scheme should be followed or if a subgroup for the WBS section under his/her responsibility will suffice.
-The NCSX project release procedure starts with the designer (or drafter) promoting the object followed by sequential approvals made by the Cognizant Engineer, the WBS manager, Design Integration manager and finally the ection Project Engineer.
-Other appropriate release schemes can be defined by other projects.
+The NCSX project release procedure starts with the designer (or drafter) promoting the object followed by sequential approvals made by the Cognizant Engineer, the WBS manager, Design Integration manager and finally the section Project Engineer.

 Release procedures specify an approval process that occurs when an object is promoted or demoted to a designated release level.
 As work progresses and a designated milestone is reached, an authorized user can move a drawing, model, or other object from one release level of Pro/INTRALINK to higher level by promoting it.
 Likewise an object can be moved back to a lower level by demoting it.
 When a user tries to move an object, the associated release procedure is initiated.
 A release procedure request is sent to those users who have been designated as reviewers for the procedure.
 For the NCSX project the promotion process can be completed with approvals made by the cognizant WBS Manager and Project Engineer, based on a predefined set of release procedures established for each WBS area.
+Annex I to this plan provides sample screen shots of the drawing release process.
+Annex II provides sample screen shots of the promotion process.